Summer Pre-College Psychology Program

 - Design and carry out a research project that focuses on an area of psychology.

-Upon successful completion of the Summer Psychology Institute, each student will earn three (3) transferable college credits for the Marist College course PYSC 101, Introduction to Psychology course.Please see below for the 2018 Pre-College program costs.
+Upon successful completion of the Summer Pre-College Psychology Program, each student will earn three (3) transferable college credits for the Marist College course PSYC 101, Introduction to Psychology course.Please see below for the 2018 Pre-College program costs.
 Cost includes tuition & fees, housing & all meals, field trips, and all course materials.
 Cost does not include travel expenses.
 Students may wish to bring funds for incidentals, shopping at the Marist Bookstore or the local mall, souvenirs, and any personal items they wish to purchase.